-A motorcycle liability police must include:
+A motorcycle liability policy must include:

-- \$20,000 per person and \$40,000 per accident bodily whom you caused injury or death; - •\$10,000 per occurrence property damage liability that pays for damage to vehicles and property of others when you are responsible for the crash.

-An insurance company must also offer to sell you:

-- Medical payments coverage up to \$10,000 which will pay for your injury expenses; - An income disability plan which will pay you when you cannot work due to your injuries; and - Higher liability coverages.
+- Not less than \$20,000 per person with an aggregate limit of \$40,000 accident. - Not less than \$10,000 for property damage.
+Your insurer must also offer to sell you: - Medical payment coverage up to \$10,000; - An income disability plan; and - Offer liability coverage in excess of the minimum coverages required.

-To purchase liability insurance you must have:
+To purchase liability insurance, you must have: